 Identifying the number of patients with secondary breast cancer within your place of work, including those who are living with the disease and the number newly diagnosed each year, can be tricky.
 The following may help capture this information.

 - Review oncology clinic lists.

 - Use past audit or local statistics, if available, or consider speaking to your local cancer registry about what is recorded in your area.
-Since 2013 it has been mandatory to record data on recurrence and metastases in England but it is still not being done universally.
+Since 2013 it has been mandatory to record data on recurrence and metastases in England but it is still not being done accurately or universally.
 Information about COSD and local contact details for Public Health England are available on the Public Health England website.
 While data collection is not mandatory elsewhere in the UK, it may be helpful to contact the Scottish Cancer Registry, the Welsh Cancer Intelligence & Surveillance Unit, or the Northern Ireland Cancer Registry.

 - Check with your MDT meeting coordinator if any records are kept of patients with secondary breast cancer discussed at the breast MDT meeting.

 - If possible carry out a short audit of the number of patients with secondary breast cancer seen by a specialist nurse and also the number of patients ‘missed’.

 - You can find an editable CNS data collection spreadsheet in the Nursing Resources section of this Toolkit.

 Evidence from patients will strengthen your case for making changes to your service.
 You can gather this in a number of ways.

 - Consider carrying out a patient experience survey.
 This can provide vital pointers for improving the service and will also be an essential benchmark for auditing against any changes you make.
 We have developed a template survey you can adapt and use.